rust-stuco/lectures/week3/slides.md

     println!("{:?}", rect);
 }
 ```
-* Mutable references work as expected
+* Follows the same rules for mutable references as before.

 ---